mattcroat/joy-of-code/posts/svelte-attachments-explained/svelte-attachments-explained.md

 </style>
 ```

-To box element is not yet created in the DOM, so we have to pass a callback to the `onMount` component lifecycle function which will be called when the element is created.
+To box element doesn't exist yet in the DOM, so we have to pass a callback to the `onMount` component lifecycle function which runs after the element is created.

 Then we can query the element and animate it using GSAP: